Irwandi Yusuf

-Irwandi Yusuf (born 2 August 1960) is an Indonesian politician who was the governor of Aceh.
-He was re-elected Governor in early 2017 after serving an earlier term between 2006 and 2012.
+Irwandi Yusuf (born 2 August 1960) is an Indonesian politician politician, academic, veterinarian, and former activist with the Free Aceh Movement (GAM).
+He served as the 11th and 13th Governor of Aceh, making history as the first former GAM combatant to hold the office.
+He began his professional career as a lecturer at Syiah Kuala University's Faculty of Veterinary Medicine after completing his degree there in 1987.

+Irwandi joined GAM in 1990.
+Throughout the Insurgency in Aceh from 1990 to 2001, he served as Special Staff to the GAM Central Command, using various aliases while working as a propagandist and strategist.
+On 23 May 2003, he was arrested by Indonesian authorities and sentenced to nine years' imprisonment for treason at Keudah Prison in Banda Aceh.
+He managed to escape during the 2004 Indian Ocean earthquake and tsunami, subsequently fleeing to Europe.

+Following the 2005 Helsinki Peace Agreement, Irwandi served as a spokesperson for GAM.
 Irwandi first won a term as governor in the 2006 Aceh regional election as an independent candidate (non-party).
-Muhammad Nazar, S. Ag. was his running mate in 2006.
+Muhammad Nazar was his running mate in 2006.
+During his first term (2007–2012), he enacted key regional policies, including the universal Aceh Health Insurance (Jaminan Kesehatan Aceh) program and a logging moratorium.

 However Irwandi lost his 2012 re-election campaign to Zaini Abdullah following a strong challenge and intensive campaigning by other local political rivals.
-Allegations that he may have wrongfully granted land concessions involving previously protected high conservation value land to palm oil companies also surfaced before the campaign.
+Allegations that he may have wrongfully granted land concessions of protected high conservation value land to palm oil companies also surfaced before the election.
+Following the 2012 election, he founded the Aceh National Party.

 In 2017, he was reelected as the Governor of Aceh, with Nova Iriansyah as his partner.

-In 2018, the former Free Aceh Movement (Gerakan Aceh Merdeka (GAM) leader was the second Aceh governor implicated in a corruption case after Abdullah Puteh, who was sentenced to 10 years for graft surrounding the procurement of an MI-2 Rostov helicopter worth US$872,500.

-Irwandi was arrested along with Bener Meriah Regent Ahmadi and eight other individuals on corruption charges.
+On the next year, Irwandi was arrested along with Bener Meriah Regent Ahmadi and eight other individuals on corruption charges.
 On 8 April 2019, Yusuf was sentenced to seven years in prison for accepting bribes from Ahmadi totaling Rp 1.05 billion (US$74,084) in exchange for granting number of infrastructure projects in the regency.
 He was also found to have accepted Rp 8.7 billion in gratuities from businessmen during his two terms as governor.